bastianth/solar/README.md

 To make the meter expose these and other entities it has to be unlocked by a PIN and a setting.
 To get the PIN just write a letter or e-Mail to your grid provider asking for the number.
 It will take a couple of weeks until they respond.
 Entering the PIN is done by a simple flashlight (a cellphone flashlight did not work as expected).

-Pre-build hardware can be found on eBay and Amazon.
-They are attached with a magnet that clips to the round interface socket on the meter.
+Pre-build hardware can be found for example on eBay: https://www.ebay.de/itm/296005867906 The module is attached with a magnet that clips to the round interface socket on the meter.

 The software part on these devices is often done by *Tasmota Smart Meter Interface* - https://tasmota.github.io/docs/Smart-Meter-Interface/

+The important part of the configuration is the script!
+You need to apply a code snippet that suits your meter.
+Every meter uses a different protocoll.
+Search for your vendor in the list of *Smart Meter Descriptors* https://tasmota.github.io/docs/Smart-Meter-Interface/#smart-meter-descriptors and apply the script to your tasmota firmware.

+A detailed instruction can be found here: https://hessburg.de/configure-a-tasmota-wifi-smart-meter/

 ## The panels ##